-Thus, the composers of the 20th century continue to promote the instrumental soloist concerto in their creation, focusing on the expressivity of the instrumental timbre, on the amplitude of the traditional forms and the combination of the characteristics of the concertizing genre with symphonic principles.
+Thus, the composers of the 20th century will continue to promote the instrumental soloist concerto in their creation, focusing on the expressivity of the instrumental timbre, on the amplitude of the traditional forms and the combination of the characteristics of the concertizing genre with the symphonic principles.
 The role of the soloist instrument has an impact on the symphonic conception of the score as well.

-The concertizing spirit is reflected in the 20^{th} century as a tendency towards playfulness and the explanation and exhaustion of the technical-expressive resources of the instruments that are used.
-To the emancipation of the concertizing spirit has also contributed the new vision on instrumentation within the orchestra assembly; new research on rhythm, the music exterior to the European space (jazz, the music of the Extreme Orient), traditional folklore and electronic music.
-The symbiosis that the romantic composers achieved by transforming the concertizing score into a symphony, the individualization of the instruments in the symphonic assembly, as well as the enrichment of the symphonic works with concertizing elements has been amplified by modern musicians.
-The concertizing spirit from the creation of the composers of the 20th century is transferred to the symphonic or chamber assemblies and gains new stylistic coordinates.
+To the emancipation of the concertizing spirit has also contributed the new vision on instrumentation within the orchestra assembly, the new research on rhythm, the music exterior to the European space (the jazz, the music of the Extreme Orient), the traditional folklore and the electronic music.
+The symbiosis that the romantic composers achieved by transforming the concertizing score into a symphony, the individualization of the instruments in the symphonic assembly as well as the enrichment of the symphonic works with concertizing elements, has been amplified by the modern musicians.